Calf barns and shelters

 In other brand kennels, the airflow is at head height and more uncomfortable for calves.
 The bright white material we use has a UV protective layer to keep the calf huts at a suitable temperature.
 As a result, the light transmittance of CalfOTel® calf shelters is much lower than other brands.
 The transparency and UV permeability of calf huts are visually lower than other barn sheds.
 It does not disturb the calf inside as it prevents heat and sun rays.
 Low temperature makes it easier for the farmer to work.

 Calf barns or rooms can be ventilated naturally or mechanically.
-Natural ventilation combined with a positive pressure ventilation tube (PPVT) system provides the best of both.
+Natural ventilation combined with a positive pressure ventilation tube (PPVT) system provides the best of both in calf barns.

 There are four primary goals for ventilating calf barns or rooms: